lofar-astron/PyBDSF/doc/source/process_image.rst

 * The unresolved sources within each tile that have SNRs greater than ``psf_snrcutstack`` are then stacked to form a high-SNR PSF.
 For each tile, this PSF is fit with a Gaussian to recover its size.
 The significance of the variation in the sizes across the image is quantified.

 * If the variation is significant, the major axis, minor axis, and position angle are then interpolated across the image.
 Where there is sufficient information, the interpolation is done using Delaunay triangulation; otherwise, the values within the tiles defined by tessellation are simply set to those of the appropriate PSF.
+Additionally, images are made of the ratio of peak-to-total flux and peak-to-aperture flux (if an aperture is specified).
+These ratio images provide conversions from total flux to peak flux for point sources.
+In the absence of smearing effects, these ratios should be around unity.
+However, if ionospheric effects are present, significant smearing can be present.
+In this case, these ratio images can be useful, for example, in determining the sensitivity at a particular location in the image to a point source with a given total flux.

 * Lastly, the deconvolved source sizes are adjusted to include the PSF variation as a function of position.